18 / 3 / 2014

 How often are changes made to the shortage occupation list?

-As part of the ongoing assessment around skill shortages in the UK, the Home Office Migration Advisory Committee (MAC) is commissioned to undertake regular reviews of the shortage occupation list.
+As part of the ongoing assessment around skill shortages in the UK, the MAC is commissioned to undertake regular reviews of the shortage occupation list.

-On 14 March 2013 the Home Office confirmed a number of changes to the shortage occupation list (SOL), to take effect from 6 April 2013.
-The changes were recommended in a report by the Migration Advisory Committee (MAC) in February 2013, following their most recent review of the shortage occupation lists for the UK and Scotland.
+On 14 March 2013 the Home Office confirmed a number of changes to the shortage occupation list (SOL), which took effect from 6 April 2013.
+The changes were recommended in a report by the MAC in February 2013, following their most recent review of the shortage occupation lists for the UK and Scotland.

 Will changes to the list affect my ability to recruit from overseas?